saneef/eleventy-plugin-git-commit-date/README.md

 # eleventy-plugin-git-commit-date

-This Eleventy plugin adds two [filters](https://www.11ty.dev/docs/filters/) to your templates:
+This Eleventy plugin provides two [template filters](https://www.11ty.dev/docs/filters/):

-1. `getGitCommitDateFromPath`: Returns Git commit date from path.
+1. `getGitCommitDateFromPath`: Gets Git commit date from path.
 E.g. `{{ page.inputPath | getGitCommitDateFromPath }}`.
-2. `getCollectionNewestGitCommitDate`: Returns Git commit date of the newest committed file from a collection.
+2. `getCollectionNewestGitCommitDate`: Get Git commit date of the newest committed file from a collection.
 E.g. `{{ collections.all | getCollectionNewestGitCommitDate }}`.

+🌏 This plugin is made primarily to populate `<updated>` fields in an RSS feed.
+Here is [a blog post on how to use this plugin](https://saneef.com/tutorials/fix-dates-on-eleventy-rss-feeds/) with [`eleventy-plugin-rss`](https://www.11ty.dev/docs/plugins/rss/).

-⚠️ Getting Git commit date is a bit slow.
-So, use this sparingly.
-This plugin was made primarily to populate `<updated>` field in RSS Feed.
+⚠️ Getting Git commit date is a bit slow (\~50ms for each path).
+So, use it sparingly.
+It's recommended to call this filter within a production flag.

 ## Usage